maddude73/clientpass-doc-site-master/public/docs/SRS.md

 7.  **Financial Tracking**: Dashboards for viewing pending, available, and total earnings from commissions.
 8.  **Affiliate Portal**: Tools for affiliates to track their recruits and override commissions.
 9.  **Admin Panels**: Interfaces for administrators to manage Pro Deals, export user data, and monitor system health.
+10. **Quick Rebook System**: Allows clients to rebook previous appointments with one click, using AI-powered time slot suggestions.

 ### 2.3 User Characteristics